 In addition to changes in the geographic distribution of permitted vessels, shifts in the continuity of active participation in the wreckfish fishery, defined here in terms of permitted vessels with documented landings, are also notable.
 Active participation is of particular social-environmental importance given an historical context in which wreckfish permits were and/or are not presently used on a consistent basis by certain shareholders.
-As discussed in SAFMC (2011), this occurs for a variety of reasons, including periodic focus on other species, changing regulatory conditions in other fisheries, shifting dollar values of wreckfish in the seafood marketplace, failing capacities of certain captains to fish in the far offshore zone, and the retirement of formerly active captains, among others.
+As discussed in Amendment 20A to the Fishery Management Plan for the Snapper Grouper Fishery of the South Atlantic (SAFMC 2011), this occurs for a variety of reasons, including periodic focus on other species, changing regulatory conditions in other fisheries, shifting dollar values of wreckfish in the seafood marketplace, failing capacities of certain captains to fish in the far offshore zone, and the retirement of formerly active captains, among others.